packrat386/atalanta/README.md

 ## Design

 `atalanta` is a simple http service.
 Users can create and edit articles via their browser.
 Articles are stored on the local disk along with past versions.
+Articles are rendered with markdown.

 ## Installing